PocketCultures

 Topics of the World

 Here we publish articles and links about specific aspects of world cultures.
-Cultures is a vague word, so we decided to break it down into topics such as food, science, music, language… – anything relating to the culture of a particular country.
+Cultures is a vague word, so we decided to break it down into topics such as food, clothing, music, language… – anything relating to the culture of a particular country.

 One more thing - at PocketCultures we are passionate about learning about other countries and cultures.
 The aim behind the website is to increase understanding and make connections between people in different places.
 For this reason, we have chosen not to include political discussions at the moment.
 We want to concentrate on finding common ground, not disagreement.